-A: Because images with unknown provenance are often modified, possibly in ways that can have subtle impacts.
+A: Because images of unknown provenance are often modified, possibly in ways that can have subtle impacts.
 It is impossible to exhaustively evaluate modifications unless you can identify all such modifications, which is why pristine disk dumps are so valuable.

 Q: What should I do for the disks that are not covered by your hash set?

 A: In most cases, you can safely substitute a disk from any other source.
 There are no guarantees, but it will probably work fine.
 A few of the readily available disk images are corrupt or improperly fixed, however.

 Q: Should I delete all these alternate images I have?